Frequently Asked Questions

 Normally monthly, but it depends on your specific treatment plan.

-Your treatment plan and care will be overseen by one of our Pain Specialists and will be implemented at each visit by one of our clinical staff members, including our valued Physician Assistants.
+Your treatment plan and care will be overseen by one of our Pain Specialists and will be implemented at each visit by one of our clinical staff members, including our valued Advanced Care Practitioners.
 If at any time during your treatment plan you would like your visit to be scheduled with a TPC Physician, please feel free to ask and we will do what we can within the schedule to accommodate your request.

 A follow-up office visit at The Pain Center lasts about 15 minutes, but please allow time for check-in and prescription refill.